justinrgarrard/world-of-naevis.net/data/archetypes/cleric_winter.md

 # Cleric: Winter Witch

-_Winter is an ancient and august order that predates Navean wizardry.
-Practitioners draw power by binding primal energies through esoteric rites.
-Though similar in some respects to arcane magic, the Winter tradition has no roots in academic practice, its devotees preferring moonlit sacrifices over tidy notebooks._
+_Winter is an ancient order that draws their power from primal sorcery.
+Their initiation rites are rumored to involve moonlit sacrifices over bloodstained altars, with power drawn from the moment of death.
+Navean Wizardry is said to have been derived from these Old Ways and softened for use by those with faint hearts._

 #### Winter Domain Spells